amanimulira/stable_diffusion_amani/README.md

 what is a generative model?

-- a generative model learns a probability distribution of the data set such that we can then sampel from the distribution to create new instances of data.
+- a generative model learns a probability distribution of the data set such that we can then sample from the distribution to create new instances of data.

 - model the data as a probability distribution network then learns the parameters; that can then be sampled across to generate new data.